noahehall/theBookOfNoah/_freshinstall.md

   - unzip and symlink rancher-desktop somehwere in your path
 - [obs studio](https://obsproject.com/wiki/install-instructions#ubuntumint-installation)

-### nirvai: buntu post install
+### nirvai post install

 - [github](https://github.com/nirv-ai)
   - drop all the repos in ~/git/private/nirv
+  - theres still some priv packages under your github that havent been moved to nirv, clone those too
-- open chrome and login to teams (never works right on firefox)
+- open chromium and login to teams (never works right on firefox)
   - make sure the camera works n stuff

 ```sh